forestgrape/coronavirus/index.md

 There are [various methods](#methods) for the calculation of particulates depositions.
 For this work the deposition rates both for inhale and exhale shown in [Kleinstreuer et al](#kleinstreuer) on page 23 are used: "Fig. 6.
 Particle deposition in human nasopharyngeal model: (a) nasopharyngeal; (b) tracheal; (c) generation 1; (d) generation 2; and (e) generation 3". [diagram to be added]

 ##### methods
 Modeling or experimentally determine the deposition rates is not easy and each method has drawbacks.
 The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
 Often good agreement for modeling methods compared to 'in vivo' measurements are shown, however quite many estimates for parameters have to be taken and thus overfitting could occur.
-Further - to my knowledge - most modeling methods ignore the softness and dynamics of the respiratory system - some newer take it into account to some extent [darquenne](#darquenne).
+Further most modeling methods ignore the softness and dynamics of the respiratory system - some newer take it into account to some extent [darquenne](#darquenne).

 - Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [Bailey](#bailey).
 An often used such model has been done by the International Commission on Radiological Protection (ICRP) [Bailey 94](#bailey).
 These methods yield some differential equations.
 These equations can be solved/simulated with a computer-based approach e.g. Monte Carlo methods.